 - Make sure there is absolutely no dampness or water in the steamer anywhere if you are going to be storing the unit for any length of time.

 Ironing used to be a commonplace, weekly activity that housewives did for their family’s clothing.
-But due to the faster pace of life, different clothing materials that resist wrinkles and dryers that reduce the amount of wrinkles that clothing has, the need for weekly ironing has almost fallen by the wayside completely.
+But due to the faster pace of life, different clothing materials that resist wrinkles and dryers that reduce a number of wrinkles that clothing has, the need for weekly ironing has almost fallen by the wayside completely.

 Not all clothing comes out wrinkle free though and there is still a difference in appearance between a shirt that has come out of the dryer right away and been hung up, and a shirt that was steamed with a garment steamer.
 Due to the results it gets, garment steaming is becoming a common activity to get clothes looking crisp and wrinkle-free and is not just for professionals anymore.